-However, of those surveyed, 28% of Town Centre Users said they visited Knaresborough for 'Shopping' which is 20% down on the National Small Towns average.
+However, of those surveyed, 28% said they visited Knaresborough for 'Shopping' which is 20% down on the National Small Towns average.

-'Improving the Retail Offering' was a key theme to emerge from qualitative analysis of Town Centre User comments and reflects the survey results that showed 34% of Residents were 'Shopping' compared to only 11% of Non Residents
+'Improving the Retail Offering' was a key theme to emerge from qualitative analysis of Town Centre User comments and reflects the survey results that showed 34% of Residents were 'Shopping' compared to only 11% of non-residents.

-Critically nearly half (45%) of Town Centre Users rated 'Shopping' as a negative aspect of Knaresborough.
+Critically, nearly half (45%) of Town Centre Users rated 'Shopping' as a negative aspect of Knaresborough.

-Despite the large Market (50 traders compared to a National average of 23), having a huge impact on footfall in Knaresborough, the number of regular empty stalls is beginning to detract from both the vibrancy and physical appearance of the market.
+Despite the large Market (50 traders compared to a National average of 23), having an impact on footfall in Knaresborough, regular empty stalls at times detract from both the vibrancy and physical appearance of the market.